Koala

 Description

 Koalas are superbly adapted for life in the canopy.
 Their paws are adapted for gripping and climbing with both front and hind paws having opposable digits and rough pads to aid grip.
 Their limbs are long and muscular, and their thigh muscle joins the shin much lower than in other mammals, which provides additional strength.
+They have very little fat and are mainly muscle.

-The koala’s closest living relative is the common wombat.
+Did you know: The koala’s closest living relative is the common wombat.

 Known threats include